hatemgahmed/PDF-Binarization/README.md

 However, if these PDF images were to be printed, it will use a lot of ink due to a background that is not bright.

-This project uses edge detection and thresholding techniques to binarize the the image, getting rid of background while leaving the features (handwritten)
+This project uses edge detection, morphological operations and thresholding techniques to binarize the the image, getting rid of background while leaving the features (handwritten)

 # Dependencies:
 you can pip install the following libraries if you don't have them